ZSaberLv0/ZFVimDirDiff/README.md

     sh ZFDirDiff.sh "path A" "path B"
     ```

+1. you can also start diff from [scrooloose/nerdtree](https://github.com/scrooloose/nerdtree):
+    inside nerdtree window, press `m` to popup menu,
+    press `z` to choose `mark to diff`,
+    and mark another node again to start diff

 1. within the diff window:

     * use `DD` to update the diff result